Collapse transition of a Lennard Jones polymer: Introduction

-The paper is organized as follows: In section ``Model'' we review the model and geometric observables.
-In section ``Methods'' we discuss the MC methods we use, how the second virial coefficient is measured, and how averages of observables based on energy can be measured very efficiently.
-The outcome of our simulations is then presented and discussed in section ``Results and Discussion''.
-In section ``Conclusion'' we finish with a summary and some concluding remarks.
+The paper is organized as follows: In Sec. \ref{sec-model} we review the model and geometric observables.
+In Sec. \ref{sec-methods} we discuss the MC methods we use, how the second virial coefficient is measured, and how averages of observables based on energy can be measured very efficiently.
+The outcome of our simulations is then presented and discussed in Sec. \ref{sec-res}.
+In Sec. \ref{sec-conc} we finish with a summary and some concluding remarks.